ExtendJ/ExtendJ-Explorer/README.md

 ### The easy way ###
 The easy way is to add a static field in you main class file, for example ``` compiler.java ```.
 The field you need to add is named ``` DrAST_root_node ```.
-Just add this filed to your main class and them simply assign it the root node of your AST, in your compiler.
+Just add this field to your main class and then simply assign it the root node of your AST, in your compiler.

+Here is an example in how this is done.
 ```
 ...
 public static Object DrAST_root_node;